Who To Start And Sit In Week 12 Of Fantasy Football

+Below is a list of guys I’m focused on for one reason or another this week.
+They’re especially important in daily fantasy sports (DFS) leagues like DraftKings.
 If you’re curious about guys you don’t see listed here, you can always find me on Twitter (@MrT_BroBible) to ask questions, but remember to mention league specifics like PPR.
+You can always ask about trades as well.

 You Know Who You Should Start?